LianjiaTech/retrofit-spring-boot-starter/README.md

 ```

 Users need to implement the `ServiceInstanceChooser` interface by themselves, complete the selection logic of the service instance, and configure it as the `Bean` of the `Spring` container.
-For `Spring Cloud` applications, `retrofit-spring-boot-starter` provides the implementation of `SpringCloudServiceInstanceChooser`.
+For `Spring Cloud` applications, `retrofit-spring-boot-starter` provides the implementation of `SpringCloudServiceInstanceChooser`, Users only need to configure it as the `Bean` of `Spring`.

 ```java
 public interface ServiceInstanceChooser {